-I’m currently trying to figure out my Hedgehog Concept.
+I’m trying to figure out my Hedgehog Concept.

 The Hedgehog Concept comes from Jim Collins’ book Good To Great.
 His book explains how good businesses become great businesses.
 However, his idea is exactly what INFPs need to achieve personal success.

 Our Hedgehog Concept is what we should be doing.